AdrienChampion/induction_for_dummies/src/smt/readme.md

 formula under which the formula is `true`.
 Such a valuation is called a *model* of the formula.
 Let us write a tiny example and start running Z3 to play with satisfiability directly.

-> **NB**: to be precise, *SAT* stands for the *boolean satisfiability problem*, which deals with
+> To be precise, *SAT* stands for the *boolean satisfiability problem*, which deals with finding
-> finding models for purely boolean formulas. *"SMT"* adds *"Modulo Theory"* to *"Satisfiability"*
+> models for purely boolean formulas. *"SMT"* adds *"Modulo Theory"* to *"Satisfiability"* to
-> to specify that atoms of the formula can mention theories different from booleans (integers,
+> specify that atoms of the formula can mention theories different from booleans (integers, reals,
-> reals, arrays, *etc.*) in its atoms, and that models must respect the rules of these theories.
+> arrays, *etc.*) in its atoms, and that models must respect the rules of these theories.

 ## SMT-LIB 2